sara-sabr/ITStrategy/_pages/en/capabilities.md

 e.
 Your gut instinct
 f.
 None of the above/not applicable

-9. How usually  accurate and relevant  is the data to your team’s goal ?
+9. How usually  accurate and relevant  is the data to your goal of the team?
 a.
 Very Frequently
 b.
 Frequently
 c.
 Occasionally